northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 Commonly used elements follow the [MyST-Typography].

 Directives allow us to insert and format various elements (e.g., images, callouts, etc.).
-We use `colon_fence` to replace the typical hyphens Learn more about  [Colon Fence].
+We use `colon_fence` to replace the typical hyphens Learn more about  [Colon Fence Directives].

 :::::{important}
 We use the `colon_fence` extension the markdown rendered by MyST parses three colons (i.e., *:*) to open and close blocks. ([about colon_fence]).